ModelEarth/localsite/start/README.md

 -->

-### Mac Users
-To avoid commiting your local .DS\_Store files to GitHub, you can run the following to ignore .DS\_Store files during commits forever.
+**Mac Users:** To avoid commiting your local .DS\_Store files to GitHub, you can run the following to ignore .DS\_Store files during commits forever.
 The .DS\_Store files will continue to set icon sizes in your local file manager.

 <!-- Avoid .DS_Store file creation over network connections (article from 2011, confirm this still occurs)
 	https://support.apple.com/en-us/HT1629 -->